Skip to Content

 How many people have hearing loss in the UK?
 Prevalence of hearing loss in the UK and employed population

-First and foremost, it's crucial to acknowledge the widespread nature of hearing loss among employees in the UK.
+First and foremost, it's important to acknowledge the widespread nature of hearing loss among employees in the UK.
 According to RNID (formerly known as Action on Hearing Loss) a leading charity and advocacy organisation for people with the condition, 1 in 8 adults of working age have hearing loss.

 That translates to 5 million people of working age in the UK, potentially working whilst dealing with some degree of hearing loss.
 The number of people with hearing loss is also expected to rise to a staggering 14.2 million people by 2035.